Tourify-Capstone-Project/Tourify-Machine-Learning/README.md

 1. Tourify_Article.csv
    - article_id: Contains the unique ID of the article.
    - article_url: Contains the link to the article.
+   - city: Contains the city of the tourist attraction or culinary spot mentioned in the article.
+   - article_title: Contains the title of the article.
+   - article_description: Contains a brief description of the article.
+   - article_image: Contains the image for the article.

 2. Tourify_Category.csv
    - category_id: Contains the unique ID of the category.